msoap/byline/README.md

 ## Examples

-Add line number to each line and add suffix at the end:
+Add line number to each line and add suffix at the end of line:

 ```Go
 	reader := strings.NewReader("111\n222\n333")